Preparing for the public health impacts of climate change in Illinois

 - Presenting to a variety of different audiences and professions (e.g., synagogues, churches, urban planners, engineering students, medical students) about the connections between climate change and health; and

 - Convening two forums on climate and health.
 One forum concentrated on the 1995 Chicago heat wave – what happened, why it was so bad, outcomes, and what it could be like in the future.
 The purpose of this event was to reflect on the past but also to prepare for the future with a specific focus on prioritizing and targeting vulnerable populations.

 The following information and resources have been used in the project: (1) National Climate Assessment (2014 and 2018), particularly sections on climate and health and climate projections; (2) American Public Health Association guidance for local health departments addressing climate change, health, and equity (e.g., Climate Change, Health, and Equity: A Guide For Local Health Departments); (3) the CDC’s Building Resilience Against Climate Effects (BRACE) framework; (4) data from the U.S. Environmental Protection Agency; and (5) Intergovernmental Panel on Climate Change reports and climate science, among others.
 Additionally, the project has used communication guidance and tools from the CDC’s Climate and Health Program and the Yale Program on Climate Change and Communication.

 As a result of this work, UIC has several products to help Illinois prepare for the public health impacts of climate change.
 Example products include:

 - Illinois Climate and Health Profile Report;

-- Videos on climate change health in Illinois and preparing for extreme weather;
+- Videos on climate change and health in Illinois and preparing for extreme weather;

 - Summer heat toolkit; and